What can you actually do with the Foreman REST API?

 $ curl -u admin:password -H "Accept:application/json" https://mein-foreman-server.de/api/environments

-If you want to carry out more complex imports, updates or other cleanups, using a programming language is highly recommended.
-In our examples, we were able to work well with Ruby and the ActiveResource gem and quickly create an easy-to-understand and reusable interface.
-However, if it is not possible to use the ActiveResource gem or install it on a server, you can quickly create a program/script that carries out the desired tasks using the Ruby version available on the server.
+If you want to perform more complex imports, updates or other cleanups, the use of a programming language is highly recommended.
+In our examples, we were able to work well with Ruby and the Gem ActiveResource and quickly create an easily understandable and reusable interface.
+However, if it is not possible to use the Gem ActiveResource or install it on a server, you can also use the Ruby version available on the server to quickly create a program/script that performs the desired tasks.
 Alternatively, there is also a gem from the Foreman developers called Foreman API.
-What can you actually do with the Foreman REST API? – A whole lot!

 atixadmin